220328-uta-sh-net-ext/Harsh-Tamakuwala/LinQNotes.md

 - Provide different functionalities like filtering, sorting, grouping, aggregation, concatenation, etc.
 	- Where
 		- Filtering operation
-		- Returns values from the collection based on a predicate functio
+		- Returns values from the collection based on a predicate function
 	- Oftype
 		- Filtering operation
 		- Returns values from the collection based on a specified type